EricBatlle/UnityAndroidSpeechRecognizer/README.md

 - If you want to install the whole project and check the code, you need to have **Unity** and **AndroidStudio** installed and updated.

 - If you want to install only the few files to make the plugin work and don't want the whole project, you only need to import the package **SpeechRecognizer_pckg** located inside ``UnitySpeechRecognizer/Assets/``.
 To import it simply drag and drop the file in your current Unity project.
+Remember that you can also download the package without cloning the project, simply clicking this [link](https://github.com/EricBatlle/UnityAndroidSpeechRecognizer/raw/v1.3.support/UnitySpeechRecognizer/Assets/SpeechRecognizer_pckg.unitypackage).

 ## How to Use ⚙️